AlexPham19/Class_schedule_website/README.md

-# RevUC-2
+# RevolutionUC - Class Schedule Website
-This is a website to store online class links, view class schedules, and modify the schedule for the user's convenience
+This is a website dedicated to reduce stress in managing online schedule
+Functions:
+- Store Links to online classes
+- View/Edit your own class schedule